V2rProject/Hack_The_Code_2024/README.md

 - If you win, we'll let you know.

 ## WINNERS 🏆
-- 1st place: OUR PHYSICAL MUSIC ALBUM💿 + UndEcteD MAlwaRe🦟 (BAd-Usb Included) + 6/7 DrinKs on US 🍸
+- 1st place: OUR PHYSICAL MUSIC ALBUM💿 + UndEtecTeD MAlwaRe🦟 (BAd-Usb Included) + 6/7 DrinKs on US 🍸
 - 2nd place: 💿 + 🦟
 - 3rd place: 💿